-However, many of any of us – including me – think that, used properly (and sparingly), vocal harmonizer pedals (which belong to the family of ‘vocal processors’ or ‘vocal effects processors’) can give your vocal performance an extra edge.
+However, many of us – including me – think that used sparingly, vocal harmonizer pedals (which belong to the family of vocal effects processors) give your vocal performance an extra edge.

 In this article we’re going to cover what you need to consider when buying vocal harmonization equipment.
 We’ll touch on ‘must have’ and ‘nice to have’ features as well as things to avoid.
 We’ll discuss how to set up the pedals and we’ll suggest some models to look at based on your needs.

 If you’re short on time, here’s a quick summary of the products we review further down the page (however, I recommend you read the article all the way through so you make the right decision).

 At a Glance: Our Choice Of The 8 Best Vocal Harmonizer Pedals On The Market

 TC Helicon VoiceTone Harmony-G XT

 Roland AIRA Series VT-3

 Boss VE-8 Acoustic Singer